 This museum is most famous for its huge collections of dinosaur fossils and striking gemstones, the Milstein Hall of Ocean Life, and the Hayden Sphere.

-You may also enjoy “Opulent Oceans: Extraordinary Scientific Illustrations from the Museum’s Library,” a special exhibit closing June 30th that’s well-worth a visit.
+You may also enjoy “Unseen Oceans,” a special exhibit closing August 18 that’s well-worth a visit.

 Entrando: American Museum of Natural History tickets are available as an option with the New York City Explorer Pass; Mummy Knows Best is separately ticketed and is not included with the pass.